 For feces balls, carry them to the bathroom and flush them down with just a tiny bit of litter fragments.
 While scooping them, place a tissue beneath to prevent leakage.

-Hack No.2: Use Self-sanitizing Kitten Pan
+Hack 2.
+Use Self-Cleaning Kitten Pan

-If you are a bit frugal, then this is not your cup of tea as you’ll have to prodigalize a few hundred dollars for the box itself and an extra amount for the designated non-dust litter.
+The PetSafe Automatic Litter Box is a good choice.
+However, if you are a bit frugal, then this is not your cup of tea as you’ll have to prodigalize a few hundred dollars for the box itself and an extra amount for the designated non-dust litter.

 Despite its bulkiness and exorbitant price, this system totally overlooks the need for manual labor, which in turn not only saves your time but also prevents clogged sewage down the bathroom drain when you take the traditional litter box out to rinse.

-Hack No.3: Disposable Litter Box Liners
+Hack 3.
+Disposable Litter Box Liners

 To keep the liners in place, you can use drawstrings and fasten the sheets round the box rim or buy a lid-covered pan in the first place.
 Once having placed the liners at the bottom, pour the litter in and scoop away litter clumps once or twice a day as usual.